 2. Eligibility to participate in the Working Holiday

 Application details1.
 An applicant must be an Australian citizen currently residing in Australia.
-Accordingly, an Australian citizen who is travelling or living abroad is not eligible to apply unless he or she returns to Australia to submit his or her application.
+Accordingly, an Australian citizen who is travelling or living abroad is not eligible to apply unless they return to Australia to submit their application.

 2. An applicant must be aged between 18-30 (inclusive) at the time of the application and must never have previously obtained a Japanese Working Holiday Visa.

-3. For married/de facto couples applications are only accepted provided they both meet the eligibility requirements and not accompanying dependants.
+3. For married/de facto couples applications are only accepted provided they both meet the eligibility requirements and do not have any accompanying dependants.

 4. An applicant must be in good health and of good character.

-5. An applicant must possess a reasonable amount of funds for his or her maintenance during the initial period of stay in Japan.
+5. An applicant must possess a reasonable amount of funds for their maintenance during the initial period of stay in Japan.
 The minimum amount for a single person is A$2500 and for a married/de facto couple is A$3500.

 2. Visa application form (Sample) Please fill in the application form answering all the questions.
 You are required to sign the application form and attach a passport-sized photograph (3.5 cm x 4.5 cm or 2in. x 2in; taken within the past 6 months) in the space provided.